stackbit-projects/thedeltafarmersstore-a6d04/src/pages/index.md

   title: The Delta Farmers
   description: >-
     Organic food from real organic farmers.
 We sell organic food products.
-We are farmers based out of the delta region of Tamilnadu
+We are farmers based out of the delta region of TamilNadu.
   extra:
     - name: 'og:type'
       value: website